BrightspaceUI/core/components/button/README.md

 ## Button [d2l-button]

-The `d2l-button` element can be used just like the native button element, but also supports the `primary` attribute for denoting the primary button.
+Use a Button for most actions, especially if they need to be obvious to the user.
+For the main action on the page, use the `primary` attribute to draw the user's attention.

 ### Best Practices